YetongW/SAT301_DApp_TrafficRecording/README.md

 The above to help you realize realted settinngs on the computer

 To run this project, you should use following instructions to sart local server
+tips: ensure the version of node js if fail use npm install all, after clone this project
 ###################################################################################################

 ls